IRT Jerome Avenue Line: Later changes

 Following the closure of the lower portion of the Ninth Avenue Elevated on June 11, 1940, service from 155th Street to Burnside Avenue in the Bronx was continued as the "Polo Grounds Shuttle," or the 155th Street Shuttle, at all hours.
 A paper transfer issuance was established between the shuttle and the IND Concourse Line station at 155th Street at the Polo Grounds.
 IRT composite construction subway cars replaced the wooden elevated cars on the line, but retained the elevated third rail shoes.
 Dual third rail operation remained in use on the Jerome Avenue Line to the yards at Bedford Park until shuttle service ended in 1958; the structure and the bridge were removed in 1962.
 The northern terminal of the shuttle was cut back to 167th Street on June 1, 1941.
 Service ended on August 31, 1958 as a result of the departure of the New York Giants baseball team (moved to San Francisco) and the ending of passenger service on the New York Central's Putnam Division.

 In Fiscal Year 1960, work began on the extension of platforms at some stations on the line to 525 feet to accommodate ten-car trains.
 In addition, work to replace wooden platforms at six stations on the line with concrete ones was completed.
 Replacing the wooden platforms with concrete ones reduced maintenance costs and increased the longevity of the platforms.

+In 1986, the New York City Transit Authority launched a study to determine whether to close 79 stations on 11 routes, including the Jerome Avenue Line north of 167th Street, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.

 On March 27, 2004, Mount Eden Avenue and 167th Street closed for three months to be renovated.
 On July 5, 2004, Fordham Road, 170th Street, and 176th Street closed for four months so they could be renovated.
 As part of the project, new canopy roofs, walls, lighting, staircases, floors, token booths, and public address systems would be installed at each station.